kubevault/kubevault/docs/guides/secret-engines/mongodb/overview.md

 ```

 ## Generate MongoDB credentials

-By using [DatabaseAccessRequest](/docs/concepts/secret-engine-crds/database-secret-engine/databaseaccessrequest.md), you can generate database access credentials from Vault.

 Here, we are going to make a request to Vault for Elasticsearch credentials by creating `mongo-cred-rqst` DatabaseAccessRequest in `demo` namespace.